Hazard: I want to play for another five or six years | Goal.com

 The former Lille star hopes to overcome his fitness troubles and play until around the age of 36.

-"I’m just hoping to play football for as long as possible, and I always try to enjoy myself on the pitch," he told On The Front Foot.
+"I’m just hoping to play football for as long as possible, and I always try to enjoy myself on the pitch," he told Premier Sports Network.

 "When it comes to the end of my career I can look back at my achievements, but my priority now is playing well and enjoying my football.
 I don’t think about where I will be in the next few years, I try to focus on the next match and the next training session.